Your Favorite Foods Could Be Causing Body Odor—Here Are the 6 Biggest Offenders

 2. Asparagus

-While asparagus may not change the way your body smells the way allium veggies can, Kroplin says it does have something in common with them: it too can affect the way your pee smells.
+While asparagus may not change the way your body smells the way allium veggies can, Kroplin says it does have something in common with them: it's one of the top foods that make your pee smell, IYKYK.
 "Asparagus is considered to be a natural diuretic supporting the kidneys and bladder.
 As the body naturally digests and breaks down the sulfuric compounds in asparagus, asparagusic acid, it can leave the urine smelling just like asparagus," she says.
-"Some research points towards two natural chemicals found in asparagus, methanethiol and S-methyl thioester, which through the digestive process can give the urine the sulfurous asparagus odor."
+"Some research points towards two natural chemicals found in asparagus, methanethiol and S-methyl thioester, which through the digestive process can give the urine the sulfurous asparagus odor1."
 However, she adds that not everyone who eats asparagus will experience this side effect when they hit the bathroom—you just might be one of the "lucky" ones.
+(Hi, it's me.)

 3. Cruciferous vegetables

-If you're recently upped the amount of cruciferous vegetables in your diet (which includes leafy greens, cauliflower and Brussels sprouts) you may have noticed a change in body odor, or perhaps in your plant-based farts and poops.
+If you're recently upped the amount of cruciferous vegetables in your diet (which includes leafy greens, cauliflower, and Brussels sprouts, to name a few) you may have noticed a change in body odor, or perhaps in your plant-based farts and poops.
 Guess why?
 Yep, sulfur once again.
 Work these veggies into your life without reeling from the sulfur-induced effects by upping your intake slowly.
 According to registered dietitian Brigitte Zeitlin, RD, cooking them instead of eating them raw can help, too.

 4. Strong spices like cumin, cayenne, and horseradish